Free — Rikki Skill

 5

-Test it with a real transcript
+Declare your stack, then test with a real transcript

 "Here's a transcript from our product planning meeting.
 Generate the appropriate artifacts."